sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

 [^760]: "No one can live forever; therefore to so desire is a delusion in itself."

  The statement that avidyā is delusion is made because of the similarity with lackof discrimination[^761];whereas greed, anger and delusion independently, without mutualdependence, give rise to both merit and demerit.
-Thus he (Patañjali) will say later[^762](that bad thoughts preceded by greed, anger and delusion result in endless pain....)
+Thus he (Patañjali) will say later[^762] (that bad thoughts preceded by greed, anger and delusion result in endless pain....)

 [^761]: "In both avidyā and moha there is lack of discrimination-so avidyā is also described as moha in a number of places.
 But the two have to be distinguished when speaking about kleśas.
 While greed, angerand delusion are the direct causes for afflictions they are rooted in asmitā and avidyā and so altogetherthey lead to karmāśaya and perpetuation of the circle of life and death."